Jebonn/Active-Directory-Lab/README.md

   <img src="/images/Part5-Step1b.jpg" width="400"/>
 </p>

 *(Optional: After log in, install VMWare Tools so that VMWare will automatically adjust screen resolution to fit the window.
 In the top menu bar, go to VM -> Install VMWare tools.
-Open file explorer and go to DVD Drive (D:) and run the setup file.)*
+Open file explorer and go to DVD Drive (D:) and run the setup file.
+Use the "Typical" install option.
+Then restart after.)*
 <p float="left">
   <img src="/images/Part5-Step1-(Optional).jpg" width="600"/>
 </p>

 2. The Server Manager window should automatically pop up.
 If not, it can be opened in the Start Menu.
 In the top right side of Server Manager, click on "Manage" -> "Add Roles and Features".

 3. The Add Roles and Features Wizard will pop-up.
 Click "Next".
 4. Choose the "Role-based or feature-based installation" option.
 5. Server Selection can be left as is.